rollup/rollup-plugin-commonjs/README.md

 ### Usage with symlinks

-Symlinks are common in monorepos and are also created by the command `npm link`.
-Rollup with rollup-plugin-node-resolve resolves modules to their real paths by default.
-So include and exclude paths should handle real paths not symlinked paths (e.g. `../common/node_modules/**` instead of `node_modules/**`).
+Symlinks are common in monorepos and are also created by the `npm link` command.
+Rollup with `rollup-plugin-node-resolve` resolves modules to their real paths by default.
+So `include` and `exclude` paths should handle real paths rather than symlinked paths (e.g. `../common/node_modules/**` instead of `node_modules/**`).
 You may also use a regular expression for `include` that works regardless of base path.
 Try this:

 ```
 commonjs({